 RNA in any sequence they want.
 They just couldn't splice it into a predetermined spot in a genome.
 A genome, you may recall, is the whole collection of genes (made of DNA) in a cell.
 Early forms of gene therapy used a shotgun method, randomly inserting new genes anywhere in the genome.
 Because CRISPR enables precise insertions, it opened vast frontiers in biological research and medical treatment.
-It is not only more accurate, but faster and cheaper.
+It is not only more accurate, but faster and these four functions-find, cut, copy, and paste.
+The CRISPR "gene processor" has two main parts.
+The first is a short sequence of RNA that can search a cell's genome and "find" a corresponding set of letters in the sequence that makes up DNA.
+Doudna calls it a "guide RNA."
+Scientists can synthesize any RNA sequence they like, typically making a segment that corresponds to the DNA sequence they want to find.